Rutherfordium: Discovery

 The researchers considered the results to support the 0.3 second half-life.
 Although it is now known that there is no isotope of element 104 with such a half-life, the chemistry does fit that of element 104, as chloride volatility is much greater in group 4 than in group 3 (or the actinides).

-In 1969, researchers at University of California, Berkeley conclusively synthesized the element by bombarding a californium-249 target with carbon-12 ions and measured the alpha decay of ^{257}104, correlated with the daughter decay of nobelium-253:
+In 1969, researchers at University of California, Berkeley conclusively synthesized the element by bombarding a ^{249}Cf target with ^{12}C ions and measured the alpha decay of ^{257}Rf, correlated with the daughter decay of ^{253}No: